TehWJenn/dm2008-WernJenn-Teh-AY2526-S1/01-activities/Activity-2B/README.md

-This is Activity 2B ...
+This is Activity 2B we played with patterns.
+In this activity I explored the may ways I can manipulate the pattern, like colours that increase in saturation and opacity further down the pattern.
+Also changing the shape size/length with opacity alpha() to create another different pattern.